Placeholder-Software/Dissonance/docs/Reference/Other/PlayerChannels.md

-# RoomChannels
+# PlayerChannels

-This object exposes properties and method to do with players that the local player is *speaking* to.
+This object exposes properties and methods to do with players that the local player is *speaking* to.

 ### Count : int